ishansd94/kube-secrets/README.md

   name: kube-secrets
   apiGroup: rbac.authorization.k8s.io
 ```
-*NOTE: For local clusters this is not needed*
+*NOTE: For local clusters this is not needed.*

 ##### Deploy to Kubernetes